th2-net/th2-read-db/README.md

 This type of task work by the algorithm:

-1) try to load the last message with `th2.pull_task.update_hash` property published to Cradle if you connect read-db to a data-provider [Go to gRPC client configuration](#client)
+1) task tris to load the last message with `th2.pull_task.update_hash` property published to Cradle if loadPreviousState is `true`.
-2) if read-db isn't connected to a data-provider or no one message hasn't been published into Cradle, the task execute init query.
+   NOTE: if read-db isn't connected to a data-provider [Go to gRPC client configuration](#client), the task failure
+2) if loadPreviousState is `false` or no one message hasn't been published into Cradle, task tries to execute init query.
+3) if init query is `null`, task uses `initProperties` as init values
-3) this task executes update query with specified `interval`
+4) task executes update query with specified `interval` and parameters loaded from one of previous steps

 Pull task send all messages loaded from database via a pin with 'transport-group', 'publish' attributes.
 Each message has `th2.pull_task.update_hash` property calculated by source and query configurations.